-When it comes to compact excavators, you’ll find that nearly all of the key specifications relate to the machine’s size, power or performance.
+When it comes to compact excavators, you’ll find that the majority of key specifications relate to the machine’s size, power or performance.
 Depending on the manufacturer, you’ll find a range of sizes, engine horsepower ratings, dig depths, dump heights and arm and bucket breakout forces.
-So let’s dissect them one by one.
+Here, we’ll break down a spec sheet to help you find the best compact excavator to fit your needs.

 In order to get the most out of your compact excavator, you have to make sure it can access your jobsites and then have the capability to do the work once it's there.